All about gene testing

 Texas Fertility Center might order Counsyl genetic testing for couples planning to get pregnant, and interested in preconception testing.
 Counsyl offers a broad test for 109 single gene defects.
 The technology that Counsyl currently uses is called microarray testing.

 Good Start Genetics uses a different technology to screen for genetic disease, called next generation DNA sequencing.
-Gene sequencing tests can detect minimal alterations in the genetic code that – despite their small size – can still produce dramatic abnormalities in children.
+Gene sequencing tests can detect minimal alterations in the genetic code that can produce dramatic abnormalities in children.
 This technology has not only allowed Good Start to identify couples at risk for having children with preventable genetic disease, but also has enabled them to detect new mutations involving genes such as the ones that can cause CF.

 Genetic testing affects how we treat and diagnose infertility, and helps give parents reproductive options like never before.
 Contact us at Texas Fertility Center to arrange for genetic testing.